SKapal/Voting-App/README.md

 # Voting App
-Voting app with node back-end and collaboration using socket.io
+Voting app with node back-end and client-server collaboration using socket.io

 ## Features: